 Web art direction asks a different question than broadcast does.
 It's not just how does this frame look, it's how does this frame behave in a browser.
-Gryun Kim's selected 2016 works sit right at that intersection, which is why they earned a Featured Art Director spot rather than a single-discipline credit.
+Gryun Kim, the featured artist for 2016, works right at that intersection, which is why the selection earned a Featured Art Director spot rather than a single-discipline credit.

 The tool mix tells you how she got there.
 Cinema 4D brings dimensional depth to layouts that could easily stay flat, Photoshop handles art direction and surface, and After Effects turns static composition into motion that has to load, respond, and degrade gracefully on the web.
 Balancing 3D richness against web performance is a constant negotiation, and the restraint in these frames reads as someone who understands the trade.